AlibabaCloudDocs/ram/intl.en-US/RAM Role Management/Service-linked roles.md

 A trusted Alibaba Cloud service can assume a Resource Access Management \(RAM\) role to access other Alibaba Cloud services.
 RAM roles that a trusted Alibaba Cloud service can assume are classified into two types: normal service role and service-linked role.
 This topic describes service-linked roles.

-## What is a service-linked role
+## Background information

 An Alibaba Cloud service may need to access other services to implement a feature.
 In this case, the Alibaba Cloud service must be authorized to access other services.
 For example, to retrieve resource lists and log data from Elastic Compute Service \(ECS\) and ApsaraDB RDS, Cloud Config requires the access permissions on ECS and ApsaraDB RDS.
 Alibaba Cloud provides service-linked roles to simplify the process to authorize a service to access other services.

 A service-linked role is a RAM role that only the linked service can assume.
 In most cases, a service automatically creates or deletes the service-linked role if needed.
-A service-linked role simplifies the process to authorize a service to access other services and reduces the risks caused by user errors.
+A service-linked role simplifies the process to authorize a service to access other services and reduces the risks caused by misoperations.

 The policy that is attached to a service-linked role is predefined by the linked service.
 You cannot modify or delete the policy.
 You cannot attach policies to or detach policies from a service-linked role.

-If a service does not support service-linked roles, you can use a normal service role to authorize the service.
+If a service does not support service-linked roles, you can use a basic service role to authorize the service.

 ## Create a service-linked role

 Some Alibaba Cloud services automatically create service-linked roles when you perform operations, for example, create a cloud resource or enable a feature.
 You can view the created service-linked roles on the RAM Roles page of the RAM console.
-You can also retrieve a list of created service-linked roles by using OpenAPI Explorer or Alibaba Cloud CLI to call the ListRoles operation.
+You can also retrieve the list of created service-linked roles by using OpenAPI Explorer or Alibaba Cloud CLI to call the ListRoles operation.

 You can also manually create service-linked roles.
 For more information, see [Create a service linked role](/intl.en-US/RAM Role Management/Create a RAM role/Create a RAM role for a trusted Alibaba Cloud service.md).